slackapi/deno-slack-api/docs/triggers/link-triggers.md

 ## Link Triggers

-A Link Trigger is an interactive Trigger that activates when a Shortcut is clicked in the Slack client.
-When a Shortcut Trigger is created, its API response returns a `shortcut_url` which can be used in Slack to show a button.
+A Link Trigger is an interactive Trigger that activates when a link is clicked in the Slack client.
+When a Link Trigger is created, its API response returns a `shortcut_url` which can be used in Slack to show a button.
 Clicking on this button will activate the associated Workflow.
 A Link Trigger includes the common [Trigger attributes](./trigger-basics.md#trigger-types) along with an optional shortcut parameter:

 | Parameter name  | Required?     | Description                                                          |